 Why is it important to preserve historical artifacts?

-There is a difference between preservation and restoration, each with their own purpose and appropriate times for application.
+Sometimes the word restoration and preservation are used interchangeably, which is incorrect.
+There is a big difference between preservation and restoration, each with their own purpose and appropriate times for application.

 Restoration involves taking a look back in time to determine how an object would appear in its original time period.
 Treatment measures are completed to return that object to how it would have originally been created.
 Depending on the artifact, this could involve a variety of processes like removing layers of paint, adding materials to the object or replacing era-specific parts.